RedRichard/login-solution/README.md

 ## Backend

 Developed with Node, Express and MongoDB.

-This API allows the user to get a token to log in.
+This server allows the user to get a token to log in.

 A local mongodb instance needs to be running on port 27017.